Rischio di grave danno del fegato provocato da VEOZA,farmaco biologico

 physicians’ reports of suspected side effects and studies published in the scientific literature.

-with VEOZAH, to ensure that no symptoms indicating liver damage occur, advising healthcare professionals that treatment
+treatment with VEOZAH, to ensure that no symptoms indicating liver damage occur, advising healthcare